diku-dk/futhark-website/index.rst

 modification of arrays, while still preserving the purity of the language via the use of a **uniqueness type system**.

-The Futhark language and compiler is an **ongoing research project**.
-It can compile nontrivial programs which then run on real GPUs at very high speed.
+While the Futhark language and compiler is an **ongoing research project**, it is quite usable for real programming, and can compile nontrivial programs which then run on real GPUs at high speed.
 The Futhark language itself is still somewhat spartan, as due to the basic design goal of generating high-performance parallel code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.
 Nevertheless, **Futhark can already be used for nontrivial programs**.
 We are actively looking for more potential applications as well as people who are interested in contributing to the language design.

 **Futhark is not intended to replace existing general-purpose languages**.
 The intended use case is that Futhark is only used for